BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/How-to-install-Script-Extender.md

 How to install BG3MM, mods and manual/loose file mods:
 Part 1: How to install BG3MM: https://wiki.bg3.community/Tutorials/Mod-Use/Installation-Of-BG3MM
-Part 2: How to install pak files: https://wiki.bg3.community/en/Tutorials/Mod-Use/How-to-Install-Pak-Files Part 3: How to install loose file mods: On to do
+Part 2: How to install pak files: https://wiki.bg3.community/en/Tutorials/Mod-Use/How-to-Install-Pak-Files Part 3: How to install loose file mods: https://wiki.bg3.community/en/Tutorials/Mod-Use/How-to-install-manual-or-loose-file-mods

+Other guides:
-How to do a fresh reinstall of SE: To do
+General load order guide: https://wiki.bg3.community/en/Tutorials/Mod-Use/general-load-order How to do a fresh reinstall of SE: To do
-How to install Native Mod Loader and Native Mod Loader mods (Camera Tweaks, WASD Movement etc.) To do How to install Unique Tav: To do
+How to install Native Mod Loader and Native Mod Loader mods (Camera Tweaks, WASD Movement etc.) https://wiki.bg3.community/en/Tutorials/Mod-Use/How-to-install-manual-or-loose-file-mods
+How to install Unique Tav: To do

 Made by: Maze